LucFF/pinecoders.github.io/resources/README.md

 ## PineCoders
-From our <a href="http://www.pinecoders.com">home page</a> you can access the following:
+From our <a href="https://www.pinecoders.com">home page</a> you can access the following:

-- Our <a href="http://www.pinecoders.com/learning_pine_roadmap">Learning Pine Roadmap</a> for newcomers which also has tips on what to do when you get stuck.
+- Our <a href="https://www.pinecoders.com/learning_pine_roadmap">Learning Pine Roadmap</a> for newcomers which also has tips on what to do when you get stuck.
-- Our <a href="http://www.pinecoders.com/faq_and_code">FAQ & Code</a> which answers common—and not so common—questions asked by Pine coders, with answers or links to answers.
+- Our <a href="https://www.pinecoders.com/faq_and_code">FAQ & Code</a> which answers common—and not so common—questions asked by Pine coders, with answers or links to answers.
-- Our <a href="http://www.pinecoders.com/coding_conventions">Coding Conventions</a> provide standard guidelines for writing Pine.
+- Our <a href="https://www.pinecoders.com/coding_conventions">Coding Conventions</a> provide standard guidelines for writing Pine.
 - [Tools and educational Pine code on TradingView](https://www.tradingview.com/u/PineCoders/#published-scripts).
 We use our TradingView account to publish useful or fun code snippets, as well as full-blown tools like our [Backtesting-Trading Engine](https://www.tradingview.com/script/dYqL95JB-Backtesting-Trading-Engine-PineCoders/).
-- We co-manage with TradingView's Pine team the [Suggestions for Improvement to Pine](https://trello.com/b/Jmv6c8Cx/tradingview-rfcs) Trello board.

 Our managed [PineCoders Repository](https://github.com/pinecoders/pine-utils) on GitHub contains:
 - [Snippets](https://github.com/pinecoders/pine-utils/tree/master/snippets) of reusable code,
 - Tricks and techniques to help you accomplish frequently needed tasks,
 - [Other open source projects](https://github.com/pinecoders) related to Pine.

 We have also begun publishing guides.
-See our first: the [Digital Signal Processing In Pine](http://www.pinecoders.com/techniques/dsp) written by [Alex Grover](https://www.tradingview.com/u/alexgrover/#published-scripts).
+See our first: the [Digital Signal Processing In Pine](https://www.pinecoders.com/techniques/dsp) written by [Alex Grover](https://www.tradingview.com/u/alexgrover/#published-scripts).

 ## Educational Content
 [Kodify](https://kodify.net/tradingview-programming-articles/): The indispensable and largest, most complete and well-written set of in-depth articles on Pine outside TradingView.
 Articles discuss many finer points of Pine not covered elsewhere.
 More than 200 articles to help you master Pine, and particularly well-suited to coders for whom  Pine is their first programming language.

 [Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce in-depth, quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.

+TradingView user [Quansium](https://www.tradingview.com/u/Quansium/) has a well-written and detailed article on the steps he follows to create a strategy: [How To Create A Simple Trading Strategy With TradingView](https://medium.com/@quansium/how-to-create-a-simple-trading-strategy-with-tradingview-7a9fea3cffc1).

 [PuppyTherapy (Medium)](https://medium.com/@PuppyTherapy): This is the Medium account of a TradingView user by the same name.
 You may have used or seen his APEX indicators.